Under the Skin (2013 film)

 Glazer developed Under the Skin for over a decade.
-He and Campbell pared it back from an elaborate, special effects-heavy concept to a sparse story focusing on an alien perspective on the human world.
+He and Campbell pared it back from an elaborate, effects-heavy concept to a sparse story focusing on an alien perspective of the human condition.
 Most of the cast had no acting experience, and many scenes were filmed with hidden cameras.
+The film was a box-office failure, grossing $7.2 million on a budget of $13.3 million.

-Under the Skin received acclaim for Johansson's performance, Glazer's direction, and Mica Levi's score.
-It received numerous accolades and awards; it was named the best film of the year by various critics and publications, was included in many best-of-the-decade lists, and was ranked 61st on the BBC's 100 Greatest Films of the 21st Century list.
-It was a box-office failure, grossing around US$7 million on a budget of $13.3 million.
+Under the Skin was widely acclaimed by critics for Glazer’s direction, Johansson's performance, Landin’s cinematography, and Mica Levi's score.
+It received numerous accolades and awards, was named the best film of the year by various critics and publications, appeared on many best-of-the-decade lists, and was ranked 61st on the BBC's 100 Greatest Films of the 21st Century list.
+It has subsequently been regarded as one of the best films of the 2010s and the 21st century.

 Plot

 In Glasgow, a motorcyclist retrieves an inert young woman from the roadside and places her in the back of a van, where a naked woman dons her clothes.
 After buying clothes and make-up at a shopping centre, the woman drives the van from town to town, picking up men.
 She lures a man into a dilapidated house.
 As he undresses, following the woman into a void, he is submerged in a liquid abyss.

 At a beach, the woman attempts to pick up a swimmer, but is interrupted by the cries of a drowning couple attempting to rescue their dog, as it is pulled out to sea.
 The swimmer rescues the husband, but the husband rushes back into the water to save his wife and both drown.
 As the swimmer lies exhausted on the beach, the woman strikes his head with a rock, drags him to the van, and drives away, ignoring the couple's distraught baby.
-Later that night, the motorcyclist retrieves the swimmer's belongings, ignoring the baby, who is still on the beach.
+The motorcyclist retrieves the swimmer's belongings, ignoring the baby crying on the beach.

 The woman visits a nightclub and picks up another man.
 At the house, he follows her into the void and is submerged in the liquid.
-Suspended beneath the surface, he sees the swimmer floating naked beside him, alive but bloated and almost immobile.
-When he reaches to touch him, the swimmer's body collapses and a red mass empties through a trough.
+Suspended beneath the surface, he sees the swimmer floating naked beside him, alive but bloated and immobile.
+When he reaches to touch him, the swimmer's body collapses, leaving only his empty skin floating in the liquid as a red mass empties through a trough.